CyclotronResearchCentre/spm_auto_reorient/README.md

 Type `help spm_auto_reorient`, for all the details and various options.

 ## Guarantee
-There is no guarantee that this will work 100% of the times, although it was observed to produce good results with our own data (young and old healthy subjects, AD/PD patients, most of brain damaged patients even with significant movement artefacts).
+There is no guarantee that this will work 100% of the times, although it was observed to produce good results with our own data (young and old healthy subjects, AD/PD patients, most of brain damaged patients even with significant movement or metal artefacts).

 For a comparison of various methods for AC-PC reorientation, the following article is a good read: